dubrod/little-league-ui/MODX.md

 2. Next Year Registration plan would be look up user and update `activeYear` and Apparel Sizes
 3. Mark user `PAID`

+### Features you can pay MODX for

+1. Dynamic Schedules, not manual tables
+2. Team Roster builder, not manual pages
+3. Login portal so players can update their info each year.
+4. Payment Integration into Registration
+5. Full Blog Features

 ---